isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - So, who am I?
-- I'm the CTO at Rover, where we turn code like this into graphs like this and look for bad patterns to make sure you're not pushign bugs into production -->
+- I'm the CTO at Rover, where we turn code like this into graphs like this and look for bad patterns to make sure you're not pushing bugs into production -->

 ---